melih0132/melih0132/README.md

 - 🎯 Currently focused on web development and software solutions
 - 🌱 Learning advanced JavaScript frameworks
-- 💡 Interested in innovative technology solutions and creative coding including AI
+- 💡 Interested in innovative technology solutions and creative coding with AI
-- 🎮 Skilled in developing prototypes using Unity as a hobby
+- 🎮 Skilled in developing prototypes using Unity
 - 🌐 Building dynamic applications with modern tech stacks

 ## 💻 Technical Skills